mkantor/loom/README.md

 server-side rendering.

-Loom has filesystem-based routing: when you start the server you provide a directory containing dynamic pages and static files which are used to serve incoming HTTP requests.
+Loom has filesystem-based routing: when you start the server you provide a directory containing static files and dynamic request handlers which are used to serve incoming HTTP requests.

 The server avoids buffering response data as much as possible, instead streaming it to the client as soon as it becomes available.